gnaderi/superhero/README.md

+## **Important!**
+**I have deployed the application to https://boiling-refuge-19519.herokuapp.com/superhero you will need to replace `https://localhost:8443/superhero` or `http://localhost:8090/superhero` with that to test the online one!**

 ## To run the application
 Use one of the several ways of running a Spring Boot application.
 Below are just three options: